-The research is based on the mixed method, with questionnaires administered at the end of the raining year at the CEMEF-Fez.
-The results from the survey are triangulated with the qualitative data compiled from the comments that the teacher trainees written in their reports, reflective journals, synthesis response papers, learning statements and professional development projects.
-Other comments are extracted from the participants' assignments and reflective papers as main components of their portfolios, after the first year of input focusing on teacher education that target all effective skills and competencies required for a successful teaching and learning process.
+The research is based on a mixed method approach, with questionnaires administered at the end of the training year at the CEMEF-Fez.
+The results from the survey are triangulated with the qualitative data compiled from the comments that the teacher trainees wrote in their reports, reflective journals, synthesis response papers, learning statements, and professional development projects.
+Other comments are extracted from the participants' assignments and reflective papers, which are main components of their portfolios, after the first year of input focusing on teacher education that target all essential skills and competencies required for a successful teaching and learning process.